medic/cht-core/README.md

 A transition does async processing of a document once per rev/change, and obeys the following rules:

-* accepts a document as a reference and makes changes on the reference, copying is discouraged.
+* accepts a document as a reference and makes changes using that reference, copying is discouraged.

+* does not have side effects outside of the document passed in.
+This might be extended in the future to manage changes to multiple documents, but for now the transition is responsible for these types of changes.

 * guarantees the consistency of a document.